Caring for people disclosing sexual assault

 Purpose

 This Health Service Directive requires Hospital and Health Services to take a consistent approach to managing the clinical and psychosocial needs of people who have experienced sexual assault.
-This includes the person-centred provision of forensic examinations.
+This includes the person-centred provision of forensic medical examinations.

 Scope